Trip to the Pumpkin Patch

 Operation Sneaky Elf

 Operation Sneaky Elf is a favorite holiday event for so many people.
-For nine years Sneaky Elves have converged on the Edgewater District at 3:30AM Christmas morning, going door to door placing a gift bag filled with a dozen Christmas cookies and candies on doorknobs.
+For nine years Sneaky Elves have converged on the Edgewater District at 3:30AM Christmas morning, going door to door placing a gift bag filled with a dozen Christmas cookies on doorknobs.

 Thank you to everyone who baked cookies and candies, everyone who decorated cookies and everyone who bagged them up and came out on Christmas morning to delivery them.